vitorbari/rundeck-failed-jobs-mailgun/README.md

 ## Configuration

 Open `conf.json`.

-You should specify your RunDeck server, Mandrill Key and recipients that will receive the notifications.
+You should specify your RunDeck server, Mandrill Key and recipients for the notifications.

 ## Usage